CHAPTER ONE: ORGANIZATION AND STRUCTURE

 The AFSA awards are an important professional activity designed to foster excellence in the Foreign Service, to enhance public awareness of the contributions of the Service, and to attract able people to a Foreign Service career.
 The Awards Program is modest, and designed mainly to recognize areas of achievement not covered by the extensive awards programs of the Department of State and other agencies.

-The Chairperson of the AFSA Awards Committee is Ambassador John W. Limbert.
-The eight other committee members are chosen to be representative of AFSA constituencies.
-Nominations and any questions about the AFSA awards should be addressed to the Committee or to the Coordinator for Special Awards and Outreach, AFSA/Washington.
+The Chairperson of the AFSA Awards Committee is Lillian Wahl-Tuco.
+The other committee members are chosen to be representative of AFSA constituencies.
+Nominations and any questions about the AFSA awards should be addressed to the Committee or to the Awards and Scholarships Manager, AFSA/Washington.

 - The Christian A. Herter Award is for members of the Senior Foreign Service.

 - The William R. Rivkin Award is for mid-career officers (FS 1-3).

 - The W. Averell Harriman Award is for entry-level officers (FS 4-6).

 - The Tex Harris Award is for Foreign Service specialists (other than secretaries).

 The Nelson B. Delavan Award for Office Management Specialists, which includes $2,500 cash, was established in 1991 for a Foreign Service Secretary who has made an extraordinary contribution to effectiveness, morale and professionalism.

 The Avis Bohlen Award, established in 1983, is presented to a member of the family of a Foreign Service employee whose relations with the American and foreign communities at a Foreign Service post have done the most to advance the interests of the United States.
 This award includes $2,500 cash.
 Nominations are not accepted from family members of the nominee for the Bohlen award.

 The M. Juanita Guess Award honors Community Liaison officers who have gone above and beyond in their service for colleagues at post.
 Winners receive a $2,500 cash award.